dhirajkhodade/self-mutating-cross-account-cdkpipeline/README.md

 # Welcome to Self Mutating CROSS Account AWS CDK Pipeline project!

-This is a CDK application which creates CI/CD pipeline to deploy CDK applications to same or another AWS account.
+This is a CDK application which creates self mutating CI/CD pipeline to deploy CDK applications to same or another AWS account.

 ## Project Summary